argonne-lcf/user-guides/docs/ai-testbed/sambanova/job-queuing-and-submission.md

 SambaNova uses Slurm for job submission and queueing.
 Below are some of the important commands for using Slurm.
 For more information refer to [Slurm Documentation](https://slurm.schedmd.com/).

-**NOTE: Run the python scripts using srun or sbatch, to ensure that concurrent jobs do not interfere with each other.**
+**NOTE: Run the Python scripts using 'srun' or 'sbatch', to ensure that concurrent jobs do not interfere with each other.**

-**NOTE: There is just one scheduler for both sm-01 and sm-02.**
+**NOTE: There is just one scheduler for all of the SambaNova nodes, e.g., sn30-r4-h2.**

-## Srun
+## SRun

-The Slurm command `srun` can be used to run individual python scripts in parallel with other scripts on a cluster managed by Slurm.
+The Slurm command `srun` can be used to run individual Python scripts in parallel with other scripts on a cluster managed by Slurm.
 Examples of `srun` usage are shown below.

 Slurm will assign a **nodelist/host** to run a job if a host is not specified.